abw/badger-database-js/manual/builder_methods.md

 You can clear the current prefix by calling `prefix()` without any arguments.

 ## one(values)

 This method will execute the query and return exactly one row.
-If the query returns more than one row or no rows then an error will be throws.
+If the query returns more than one row or no rows then an error will be thrown.

 If you have any placeholders in the query that you haven't already defined values for then you should provide them as an array.